-I think the important thing is that in the New Testament we are promised, Jesus himself promises and Paul promises that those who die in the Lord will be with him.
-Paul says, "My desire is to depart and be with the Messiah which is far better."
-He doesn't say it'll be in heaven, he doesn't say it'll be my soul, they're very reticent about what language they use which is interesting because other people writing at the time were not so reticent.
-I think reticent is appropriate and then the with Jesus thing is the thing to cling on to.
+Jesus himself promises and Paul promises that those who die in the Lord will be with him.
+Paul says, my desire is to depart and be with the Messiah, which is far better.
+He doesn't say it'll be in heaven.

+He doesn't say it'll be my soul.
+They're very reticent about what language they use, which is interesting because other people writing at the time were not so reticent.
+I think reticence is appropriate.

-But then Colossians 3, Paul says, "and that God will bring them with him."
-Our life is hid with Christ in God when Christ who is, "Oh, your life appears, you will appear with him in glory."
+And then the with Jesus thing is the thing to cling on to.
+But then Colossians 3, Paul says, and that God will bring them with him.
+Our life is hid with Christ in God and when Christ, who is, oh, your life appears, you will appear with him in glory.

 In other words, when the final end comes, then we will be raised to new life.
-Philippians 3 verses 20 and 21, which is important actually because Paul says our citizenship is in heaven and people often say, "Oh, that's where we're going back to."
+Philippians 3 verses 20 and 21, which is important actually because Paul says our citizenship is in heaven.
+And people often say, oh, that's where we're going back to.

 I heard a very distinguished theologian saying that not long ago.
-I said, "No, please get the exegesis right."
-The point is we are citizens of heaven currently on earth with a commission and Jesus will come from heaven to earth to establish his rule and reign here to bring heaven and earth together, not to take us away from earth to heaven.
+I said, no, please get the exegesis right.
+The point is we are citizens of heaven currently on earth with a commission and Jesus will come from heaven to earth.

-Inevitably though, even in a relatively post-Christian culture, we're often fighting against the sorts of images that will be on our kids' TV screens, the Simpsons with absolutely reinforcing the sort of the heaven-held sort of dynamic.
-And has the medieval mystery place indeed?
+To establish his rule and reign here, to bring heaven and earth together, not to take us away from earth to heaven.
+Inevitably though, even in a relatively post-Christian culture, we're often fighting against the sorts of images that will be on our kids TV screens.
+The Simpsons with absolutely reinforcing the sort of the hell and sort of dynamic.

+And has the medieval mystery placed in that time?
 Which I think is where we need to engage our children's imagination almost against that.
 We are both fans of C.S.
-Lewis, but I read my children and Arne stories because one of the best descriptions of heaven I find is in the last battle and that's a sort of way of helping, I think, to engage.
+Lewis, but I read my children and Arne's stories because one of the best descriptions of heaven I find is in the last battle.
+And that's a sort of a way of helping, I think, to engage.